ChandanBar/EDA_on_airbnb/README.md

 # EDA_on_airbnb
 Data Analysis on Airbnb NYC

-These analysis is a part of our program Data Science Training at Almabetter.
-Here We did a Anaysis on Airbnb in New York City.
-We have applied various techniques of Exploatary Data Analysis.
-Which gave various outcomes to us.
-Data Visuliztion helps to understant the insights of any project easily.
-So just check it out our project report and codings.
+This analysis is a part of our programme of Data Science Training at Almabetter.
+Here we did an analysis of Airbnb in New York City.
+We have applied various techniques of exploratory data analysis. which gave various outcomes for us.
+Data visualisation helps to understand the insights of any project easily.
+So just take a look at our project report and codings.

-These Repository has both slef individual colab as CB and Team Artistic_Algorithm as group one.
+This repository has both self-initiated colab as CB and team artistic_algorithm as group one.